braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/android/implementation_guide.md

 # Push notification implementation guide

 > This optional and advanced implementation guide covers ways to leverage a custom FirebaseMessagingService subclass to get the most out of your push messages.
 Included is a custom use case built by our team, accompanying code snippets, and guidance on logging analytics.
 Visit our Braze Demo Repository [here](https://github.com/braze-inc/braze-growth-shares-android-demo-app)!
-Please note that this implementation guide is centered around a Kotlin implementation, but Java snippets are provided for those interested.
+Note that this implementation guide is centered around a Kotlin implementation, but Java snippets are provided for those interested.

 ## Custom notification layout